LongHZ140516/awesome-framework-gallery/README.md

 ![flood-inundation](images/Remote%20Sensing/Modality%20Decoupling%20is%20All%20You%20Need.png)

-### 41. [Front._Plant_Sci.'24] MaxEnt and Marxan modeling to predict the potential habitat and priority planting areas of Coffea arabica in Yunnan, China under climate change scenario
+### 41. [Front.
+Plant Sci.'24] MaxEnt and Marxan modeling to predict the potential habitat and priority planting areas of Coffea arabica in Yunnan, China under climate change scenario
-**Authors:**  Xia Li1, Zihao Wang, Shaoqiang Wang, Zhaohui Qian
+**Authors:**  Xia Li, Zihao Wang, Shaoqiang Wang, Zhaohui Qian
 <details span>
 <summary><b>Abstract</b></summary>
  Introduction: Coffea arabica (Arabica coffee) is an important cash crop in Yunnan, China.
 Ongoing climate change has made coffee production more difficult to sustain, posing challenges for the region’s coffee industry.
 Predictions of the distribution of potentially suitable habitats for Arabica coffee in Yunnan could provide a theoretical basis for the cultivation and rational management of this species.